 24% of people above 55 dBA

-Southern Gulf Gate Estates sounds about 42% louder than Eastern Gulf Gate Estates to the human ear, a 5.1 dBA gap.
+To the human ear, noise in southwestern Gulf Gate Estates sounds about 38% louder than in northeastern Gulf Gate Estates, a 4.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Beneva Rd do you need to be?